AustinRP/parallel-weka-project/README.md

 This was written for USC-Columbia's CSCE 569 in Fall 2015, taught by Dr. Jianjun Hu.

-[Weka](http://www.cs.waikato.ac.nz/ml/index.html) is a popular Java machine-learning library aimed towards data-mining applications.
+[Weka](http://www.cs.waikato.ac.nz/ml/index.html) is a widely used Java machine-learning library aimed towards data-mining applications.
 We have configured the library to run on Java 8 and parallelized its matrix operations using three different methods (see below).

 Anyone is welcome to fork and build upon this project.
 Weka is a large library, so there is plenty that can be parallelized beyond what we have done.